 Our vision and values are at the core of everything we do.
 They underpin our teaching and learning, and provide an environment which prepares our pupils as confident, happy citizens.

-Our Federation Values and Aims
+Our Federation Values, Vision and Aims

 We recognise that all children are precious and unique and celebrate the special talents that each person brings to our school, working in partnership with home, parish and the wider community to help children grow so that they are able to live life in all its fulness (John 10:10).
 This is encapsulated within out school vision of Dream, Achieve, Inspire.

 - Are confident to explore ideas, to be independent learners and enjoy taking on the challenge of learning